Classic Westerns are always popular but the upcoming 10-part series Django offers a fresh take on the traditional genre.

 Django release date...

-Production is due to start on Django in May in so the expected release date is currently under wraps by Sky.
-We think it likely to be shown on Sky Atlantic in the UK which means it's likely to head to HBO in the US, and probably next year.
+Production started on Django in May so the expected release date is currently being kept under wraps by Sky.
+We think it likely to be shown on Sky Atlantic or Sky Max in the UK which means it's likely to head to HBO in the US, and probably next year.

 Django — what’s the plot?